 If your internet router just disconnected and your screen just died —again— you may be looking for a solution to frequent power cuts.
-Is a UPS the answer you’ve been looking for?
+UPS Power is a must in South Africa is a must if you don’t want to experience downtime.
 What does a UPS do, and how does it work?
 We answer all your questions below.

 10 Answers to the Top Questions About Uninterruptible Power Supply

 1. What is a UPS?

 UPS (uninterruptible power supply) is an electrical device used to provide uninterrupted power to sensitive electronic equipment.
 We also know it as an uninterruptible power source (UPS).
 UPS devices filters utility power.
 Note, utility power refers to the electricity from the grid, while incoming power is the supply UPS systems protect during outages.
 UPS Power can help those in South Africa to keep working, stay connected, cook food, and watch their favourite shows when load shedding kicks in.
 By relying on the battery backup power supply aid in keeping your appliances going and lights on.

 The UPS is not a long-term solution for power loss or “alternative power”.
 A UPS can power your internet router and a wide range of other devices for short periods of time.
 Connected equipment will also be protected using this reliable power.
 Double conversion is a UPS mode ensuring constant, high-quality power to sensitive devices.